 Fight for Peace expects all staff and volunteers to follow the values and behaviours set out in this code and all of our policies and procedures.
 If any staff member or volunteer consistently behaves in a way which goes against our values or breaches any of the points set out above in Behaviour that is unacceptable, disciplinary procedures will be followed to address the issue (see the staff handbook).

-If you become aware of any breaches of this code, you must report them to [insert name/role].
+If you become aware of any breaches of this code, you must report them to a member of the Safeguarding team or the HR Manager.

 Declaration: